Pedro Bravo de Acuña: Relations with Japan

-The situation in Jolo, and raids from Mindanao
+Jolo and Mindanao raids

 The Spanish had maintained a fort on Jolo, but controlled very little of the island.
 Upon his arrival, Governor Bravo sent some reinforcements, but the Spanish there were so worn out that even with the reinforcements, they abandoned the island, retreating to the Pintados.
 This emboldened the people of Jolo and nearby Mindanao to make raids on the Spanish in the Pintados and elsewhere.

 The governor hastily started for the island of Panay to ascertain the state of affairs, leaving the government in Manila in charge of Licenciado Antonio de Ribera, auditor of the Audiencia.
 Soon afterwards raiders from Mindanao attacked Luzon, taking some Spaniards captive and holding them for ransom, and burning the town of Calilaya.
 After these initial successes they encountered greater resistance, and so passed over to Mindoro.

 After taking more captives and booty, the raiders left Mindoro to return to Mindanao.
-They put into the river of a little uninhabited island to get water and wood.
+They put into the river of a small, uninhabited island to get water and wood.
 Just at that time Governor Bravo, who was hastily returning to Manila after he had received news of the pirates, passed the island.
 He passed so near the mouth of the river, in three small boats with very few men, that it was a wonder that he was not seen and captured by the enemy.
 He learned that the enemy was there, and then he met with the twelve vessels sent from Manila in search of the raiders.
 The governor ordered the commander to make more haste and gave him some of his own men to guide him to where he had left the pirates the day before, whereupon they went to attack them.
 However, the sentinels of the raiders raised the alarm, and they left the river in haste, throwing into the sea goods and slaves in order to flee more lightly.

-The Spanish vessels were not as fast, but they did manage to sink a few boats and capture two.
+The Spanish vessels were not as fast, but sank a few boats and captured two.
 The others escaped over the high seas.
 Without accomplishing anything else, the fleet returned to Manila.
 The governor had already arrived there, very much disturbed that these enemies, who had never dared to leave their settlements, should have been so daring as to come to the very gates of the city, doing great damage and taking captives.